-- 16/08/2019 Traffic: Added a stronger warning when another aircraft gets too close to the aircraft you are flying.
+- Traffic: Added a bolder warning when another aircraft, transmitting ADS-B Out, gets too close to the aircraft you are flying.

 - Traffic: Change to how the program collects ADS-B messages from the RTL-SDR device.
 In order to avoid the risk of antivirus programs detect and quarantine the NetCat program used to stream messages to C&F, a new approach is employed that does not require the use of NetCat.
 Other minor improvements.

 - Flight Computer +: A new look; added features; updated link to moon’s phase; various fixes.